On this page:

 Leaves of Absence

 Approved leaves of absence are not counted as part of a student's program length and will not be approved for semesters beyond the program length, including enrollment extension.
 While on a leave of absence, the student is not registered and has no student status at Washington University.
-Students who begin a leave during any semester will be dropped from all course registration for that semester and will receive no course credit for work completed during that semester prior to the leave.
+Students who begin a leave during any semester will be dropped from all course registrations for that semester and will receive no course credit for work completed during that semester prior to the leave.

 Withdrawals